 What do employees need to be aware of?

 All employees of the facilities are obliged to be tested regularly.

 Employees in care facilities are obliged to be tested on at least three non-consecutive days per week in which the employee is on duty, employees in special forms of housing as well as in other offers of integration assistance on two non-consecutive days per week in which the employee is on duty.
 For employees who have been vaccinated or have recovered, this obligation exists once a week.

 All important contacts such as the Corona, the fever hotline and your contact to the city administration or the business development department can be found here.

-The Health Department receives test results from the laboratories and informs those tested of the results.
+The health office receives test results from the laboratories and informs those tested about the results.
 Please refrain from making interim enquiries with the Health Department.
 Our colleagues are working flat out, but cannot take every call.
 Thank you for your understanding.

 Due to the large number of inquiries, there may be longer waiting times on the hotlines.
 Please also use the e-mail address firstname.lastname@example.org.

 Contact overview city administration